How To Get From Earning $6/hr to $1,000/hr

 But I realized that I was wasting much time, usually hours on end, on tasks like troubleshooting tech issues, coding, doing graphic design (say e-book covers and site buttons/banners), and administrative work.
 This work prevented me from getting to the higher-value tasks in my work like content creation, marketing, and business development.
 Such admin tasks would also cause me to work late till wee hours of the morning, because (1) I’m not a top expert in coding, tech, or e-book design and hence would need to put in extra time to learn the ropes and do the work and (2) the act of having to do something that I was neither an expert in nor enjoyed made the process very draining, which would make me take much longer than necessary to complete the task.

-By not outsourcing or delegating the low-impact-tasks, I was effectively not valuing my time.
+By not outsourcing or delegating the low-value tasks, I was effectively not valuing my time.
 For example, thanks to outsourcing portals and globalization, it is possible to get good quality help online today starting from $5-6 USD an hour.
 Yet, I was holding off from outsourcing because I wanted to save this money.
 Was my time not worth $5-6 USD an hour then?
 No, of course not!
 I was locking myself in with an illogical need to save money — even when I wasn’t in a shortage of cash in my business — with the blind objective “to save money.”
 The result was thousands of hours wasted, thousands of hours which could have been better invested in my business to further grow it and earn more income — which would well cover the cost I spend in outsourcing.

 After I began to value my time, I saw the need of hiring.
 In the past years, I’ve been outsourcing ad-hoc design work to a graphic designer and working with a VA (virtual assistant) team.
 This year (2015), I did away with my VA team and hired a personal assistant for all my administrative work at PE.
 My PA has been phenomenal and I’d say she’s easily one of the best people I’ve ever hired in my entire life.